ashisherc/hydexo/docs/user.md

 ### Tags ###

-Tranquilpeak introduce new tags to display alert messages, images in full width and create beautiful galleries.
+Hydexo has new tags from tranquilpeak to display alert messages, images in full width and create beautiful galleries.
 **DON'T use anymore fancybox tag**.
 Please use `image` tag with `fancybox` class to generate them.
 More information here : [Image tag](#image)

 #### Alert